 Background

 Patrick Acton was born in Greene County, Iowa, and raised on his family’s farm near Rippey.
-After he graduated from the University of Northern Iowa in 1977, he moved to Gladbrook, IA, with his wife April, and soon began experimenting with matchstick models as a hobby.
-He recently retired after nearly three decades as a professional career counselor at the community college district in Marshalltown.
+After graduating from the University of Northern Iowa in 1977, he moved to Gladbrook, Iowa, with his wife April, and began experimenting with matchstick models as a hobby.
+In 2012 he retired after nearly three decades as a professional career counselor at the community college district in Marshalltown.
 He is now self-employed as an artist, making matchstick models full time.
+Patrick has been producing these models for 5 decades, many of these built for Ripley’s Believe It of Not Entertainment Inc.

 Childhood Building Projects

-Acton enjoyed working with wood and tinkering since childhood.
+Acton has enjoyed working with wood and tinkering with mechanical things since childhood.
 When he was ten, his father bought him a new bicycle.
-He had it for only two weeks when he cut up the frame and put a lawn mower engine on it.
-Acton would effortlessly breeze along on his “motor” bike over the hills of west central Iowa.
+He had it for only two weeks before he cut up the frame and installed a lawn mower engine.
+Acton would effortlessly breeze along on his “motor” bike over the hills of west central Iowa’s gravel roads.
 He also built a fully-enclosed tree house, complete with glass windows, painted siding, and heating stove.
-Another childhood project included salvaging an abandoned Ford model T truck from a cow pasture, and restoring it to running condition.
+Another childhood project included salvaging an abandoned Ford Model T truck from a cow pasture and restoring it to running condition.
 Acton remembers that he was often in trouble for not returning tools to their proper place on the farm.
-He learned many woodworking skills as a youth by trial and error.
+He learned many woodworking and mechanical skills as a youth by trial and error.

 Matchstick Model Building

-As a child, Acton saw a television news story about a man who fashioned a model of his farmstead from ordinary wooden matchsticks.
-Although Pat never forgot about this interesting story, it wasn’t until years later that he attempted building with matchsticks.
+As a child, Acton saw a television news story about a man who fashioned a small diorama of his Iowa farmstead from ordinary wooden matchsticks.
+Although he never forgot about this interesting story, it wasn’t until years later that he attempted building with matchsticks.

-After nearly ten years of model building and cutting the heads off 100,000 matchsticks, Acton contacted the Ohio Blue Tip Company and learned matchsticks could be purchased without the sulfur tip.
+After nearly ten years of model building and cutting the heads off more than 70,000 matchsticks by hand, Acton contacted the Ohio Blue Tip Company and learned matchsticks could be purchased without the sulfur tip.
 After this discovery, Acton was able to work much faster, increasing the size of his models from inches to feet and from hundreds of matchsticks to thousands.

-By 1994 when Ripley’s Believe It or Not began purchasing models from Acton, he had established a fully equipped woodworking shop in his home and was spending hundreds of hours each winter building models.
+In 1994 Ripley’s Believe It or Not began purchasing models from Acton.
+By then he had established a fully-equipped woodworking shop in his home and was spending hundreds of hours each winter building models.

 Matchsticking Techniques